skraft9/pfsense-security-research/README.md

 **Assign group to** `dev` **user**
 ![Screenshot 2025-06-27 133218](https://github.com/user-attachments/assets/7224934e-ae31-4aa1-b879-b4f1aee7e00c)

-This proof-of-concept authenticates using a user account `dev` that is only assigned the `WebCfg - Diagnostics: Command` permission.
+This proof-of-concept authenticates with a user account `dev` that is only assigned the `WebCfg - Diagnostics: Command` permission.

 ```bash
 # 1. Start session and extract CSRF token